Family & Safety

 For immediate help, survivors of sexual assault can:

-• Call 911 or law enforcement
+- Call 911 or law enforcement

-• Call a rape crisis hotline.
-To find the nearest center and call its 24-hour hotline, go to the Illinois Coalition Against Sexual Assault website or call (217) 753-4117.
-In Chicago, you can contact the Chicago Rape Crisis Hotline at Resilience at (888) 293-2080.
+- Reach out to your local rape crisis center.
+To find a center near you, go to the Illinois Coalition Against Sexual Assault website or call (217) 753-4117.
+In Chicago, you can contact the YWCA's Rape Crisis Hotline at (888) 293-2080, available 24/7.

-• Call RAINN, a 24-hour national sexual assault hotline at (800) 656-HOPE (4673).
+- Call RAINN, a 24-hour national sexual assault hotline at (800) 656-HOPE (4673).
 There is also an online chat service.

-• Contact the Illinois 988 Suicide & Crisis Lifeline by calling or texting 988 or use chat.
+- Contact the Illinois 988 Suicide & Crisis Lifeline by calling or texting 988 or use chat.

-• Call The Trevor Project's 24-hour hotline at (866) 488-7386 to talk to crisis counselors who understand the challenges the LGBTQIA+ communities face.
+- Call The Trevor Project's 24-hour hotline at (866) 488-7386 to talk to crisis counselors who understand the challenges the LGBTQIA+ communities face.
 You can also text START to 678-678 or chat.

 Can a survivor of sexual assault apply for an order to protect themselves from the person who assaulted them?